 If the personal salary element changes, the personal salary element ratified by the employer shall be paid from the beginning of the next calendar month after the assessment period.
 If the assessment is conducted outside the assessment periods (for example due to fixed-term employment), the salary shall be paid from the beginning of the next calendar month after the supervisor’s written proposal.

-The General Collective Agreement for universities 1.4.2020-31.3.2022 guarantees salary raises to all university staff, corresponding with the general level of salary raises.
+The General Collective Agreement for universities 8.4.2022-31.3.2024 guarantees salary raises to all university staff, corresponding with the general level of salary raises.
 Part of the raises will be given as general raises and part as locally allocated raises.
-In total, the salary raises are 3,2 %.
+The salary raises for the year 2022 are 1,9 %.

 The local lots will be allocated by the employer’s discretion to the job-specific pay components together with job-requirement addition, or to the individual pay.

 Salaries paid in total euros (not part of the university salary system) will be raised accordingly on June 1, 2022 (1,45 %), and on December 1, 2022 (0,45 %).

 Academy professors’ and academy researchers’ salaries will be raised similarly with general raises and locally allocated raises.
 The compensation for shop stewards and occupational safety representatives will increase by 1.9% on 1 June 2022.